 Stages of the Procedure

 9. Dementia Active wishes to promote communication between employees and so wherever possible, the employee should try to resolve any grievance at work by firstly talking about it informally with their supervisor to try and agree a solution.
 This should happen either immediately or as soon as possible after the occurrence - either verbally or in writing.
-If the matter itself concerns their supervisor then the grievance should be taken to the Chair of the Board of Directors.
+If the matter itself concerns their supervisor then the grievance should be taken to the Chair of the Trustees.

 11. If the supervisor is unable to resolve the matter at that time then a formal written grievance form should be submitted (see appendix 1).
 The supervisor should then respond within 2 working days (i.e. their normal working days) to the grievance unless an extended period of time is agreed upon by both parties.
 The response will give a full written explanation of the supervisor’s decision and who to appeal to if this does not resolve the grievance.